thoun/kingoftokyo/wiki_en.md

 '''Since no Monster starts the game in Tokyo, the Monster who plays first does not cause Monsters to lose heart with smash dices.'''

-Note : Lost heart from a Power card effect is different thansmash dices.
+Note : Lost heart from a Power card effect is different than smash dices.
 A Monster can only yield Tokyo when losing hearts from smash dice.

 == Enter Tokyo ==